m50d/paperdoll/README.md

     }

 so that `F_[X]#O` can be used to express the partially applied type instead of a type lambda.
+In the case of `Layer`s I have used `F` rather than `O` for the type member to emphasise that `F` is a Functor-like type.
 Any type ending in `_` is likely to be an instance of this pattern.

 Algebraic data types generally offer a `fold` method which is designed